Contrasting Morgan Stanley Direct Lending (MSDL) and Its Peers

 |2.50

-Morgan Stanley Direct Lending currently has a consensus target price of $21.58, indicating a potential downside of 0.35%.
-As a group, “Holding & other investment offices” companies have a potential upside of 81.25%.
-Given Morgan Stanley Direct Lending’s peers higher possible upside, analysts plainly believe Morgan Stanley Direct Lending has less favorable growth aspects than its peers.
+Morgan Stanley Direct Lending presently has a consensus target price of $21.58, suggesting a potential upside of 0.15%.
+As a group, “Holding & other investment offices” companies have a potential upside of 83.97%.
+Given Morgan Stanley Direct Lending’s peers higher probable upside, analysts clearly believe Morgan Stanley Direct Lending has less favorable growth aspects than its peers.

-53.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-25.2% of shares of all “Holding & other investment offices” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 Dividends